privy-io/shamir-secret-sharing/README.md

 ## Security considerations

 This library has been independently audited by [Cure53](https://cure53.de).
-See the [initial audit report](https://cure53.de/audit-report_privy-sss-library.pdf).
+See the [audit report](https://cure53.de/audit-report_privy-sss-library.pdf).

 There are a couple of considerations for proper use of this library.